abetusk/dev/notes/MusicNotes.md

 * The chorus should differentiate itself from the verse
   - one possibility is to choose a complementary rhythm for the chorus and verse (short notes in verse -> longer notes in chorus)
 * Choruses should have more energy than verses
-  - one way to acheive this is to add instruments in the chorus or take out instruments in the verse
+  - one way to achieve this is to add instruments in the chorus or take out instruments in the verse
   - singers can sing higher in chorus than in verse (could also be lead instrument or arp?)
   - choruses should have simple phrases repeated (perhaps the song name for the earworm factor) whereas the verse can be more wordy

-One tactic that can be used to added varation to structure is to take 'motifs' and repeat with subtle alterations.
+One tactic that can be used to added variation to structure is to take 'motifs' and repeat with subtle alterations.

-Here are some posibilities (where the first array are the notes and the second are the note durations):
+Here are some possibilities (where the first array are the notes and the second are the note durations):

 | Base Sequence | Transformation | Notes |
 |---|---|---|